lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-We need first to configure the blending options for the output attachment through a buffer of `PipelineColorBlendAttachmentState` structures.
-For now, we will not be playing with the settings that support transparencies, we just need to setup the colors that will be enabled for writing by setting the `color_write_mask` attribute.
+We need first to configure the blending options for the output attachment through a buffer of `PipelineColorBlendAttachmentState`
+structures.
+For now, we will not be playing with the settings that support transparencies, we just need to setup the colors that will be
+enabled for writing by setting the `color_write_mask` attribute.
 In our case we simply enable all the color channels.
-Then we need to group all those configurations on a `PipelineColorBlendStateCreateInfo` structure (this structure also defines other parameters to setup global blending settings).
+Then we need to group
+all those configurations on a `PipelineColorBlendStateCreateInfo` structure (this structure also defines other parameters to setup global
+blending settings).

 After this we need to define ow to read your vertex buffers and transform them into vertex shader inputs.
-We use the format defined in `createInfo:
+We use the format defined in
+`createInfo`:

 ```zig
 pub const VkPipeline = struct {